camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 every single job may fail or succeed.

-If a migration job fails, it is retried by the job executor and if no retries are left an incident is created.
-In this case, manual action is necessary to complete the batch migration: The job's retries may can be incremented or the job can be deleted.
+If a migration job fails, it is retried by the job executor and if no retries are left, an incident is created.
+In this case, manual action is necessary to complete the batch migration: The job's retries can be incremented or the job can be deleted.
 Deletion cancels migration of the specific instance but does not affect the batch beyond that.